 See Your Ballot

 Sample ballots are specific to your location.
-The ballot you request will list all the candidates you can vote for in the Primary Election on February 23.
-The Champaign County Clerk's website has a My Sample Ballot page but the ballots for 2021 elections are not yet available.
+The ballot you request will list all the candidates you can vote for in the Local Election on April 6.
+The Champaign County Clerk's website has a My Sample Ballot page.
+Sample ballots will be available for voters in the cities of Champaign and Urbana on March 12.
+Sample ballots are available now for county voters outside these cities.
 Learn about candidates by using the information below.
 For other questions call or email the County Clerk's office.

 Learn About the Candidates

 There are a number of ways to learn about the candidates well before an election.